mayurshivakumar/mockExample/README.md

 2. Mocking the DB call
 3. Ignorning error handling
 4. Ignorning loging
-5. There are many libraries for mocking and generating mocks, i have not used it.
+5. Generated mock files using mockery.
+I also have test that do not use it.